drastega/specklestar/README.md

 middle_d_f.R - for calculation of middle dark or flat field images.

 Almost all programs are still far from finish.
-By now the only (and slowly) working program is speckle_gen.R
+By now the only (and slowly, ~1 min) working program is speckle_gen.R